socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

     But what is JSX

 [VO]
-Now, first of all, what the heck is JSX?
-And how does it work?
+Now, first of all, what is JSX?

 [SC]